 While there is no magic cure for speech anxiety, there are several approaches to dealing with it.
 You will find a few of the most popular approaches below.

-Breathing and muscle tension: Remember to breath.
-Don't just breath, control your breathing.
-Take a few deep breaths and then use 'four-square-breathing.'
+Breathing and Muscle Tension: Remember to breathe.
+Don't just breathe, control your breathing.
+Take a few deep breaths and then use "four-square-breathing."
 For this exercise, take a slow breath for four seconds, hold it for four seconds, exhale slowly for four seconds, hold empty for four seconds, and repeat until you feel under control.
 As for your muscles, try flexing a set of muscles discreetly for a few seconds and then fully relaxing them for the same length of time.
 This can help redirect some of that nervous energy you are feeling.

 Preparation: The best tip for dealing with speech anxiety is proper preparation.
 Just like when you get nervous about a quiz you did not study for, you will be nervous when unprepared for a speech.
 Give yourself plenty of time to create your presentation and be sure to practice the right way.
 So what's the right way to practice?
 Try to simulate the real thing by standing up, speaking aloud, using the same notes you will use during the presentation, and always take advantage of the Speech Lab.